Karma on Tuesday revealed its 2020 Revero GT extended-range electric sedan at Auto Shanghai 2019.

 In the updated Revero GT, Karma swapped out the GM engine for a 1.5-liter turbocharged inline-3 sourced from BMW, which Karma signed an agreement with back in 2015.
 The engine features the same configuration as the unit found in BMW's i8 plug-in hybrid sports car.

 But Karma didn't stop at the engine.
 The automaker also swapped in a more powerful, high-voltage lithium-ion battery and more powerful electric motors.
 The Revero GT's battery is a 28-kwh lithium-ion unit, and its electric motors deliver 536 hp.
-The result is a car that will sprint to 60 mph in 4.5 seconds or about a second quicker than before—not bad for a car that weights 5,050 pounds, or about 350 less than the outgoing Revero.
+The result is a car that will sprint to 60 mph in 4.5 seconds or about a second quicker than before—not bad for a car that weighs 5,050 pounds, or about 350 less than the outgoing Revero.
 Top speed is a governed 125 mph.

 The EPA-estimated range on electric power alone is 61 miles, after which the engine needs to start charging the battery.
 That compares to the outgoing Revero's 37 miles of electric range.